Anthropology Department Overview

 Hartwick anthropology students complete research and internships and are well-prepared for employment or graduate school.

 Ready to be an anthropology major or minor?
-Here’s what it takes.

 Hartwick Anthropology offers courses from each subfield of anthropology: archaeology, biological anthropology, sociocultural anthropology, and linguistic anthropology.
 With small class sizes, even for Introduction to Anthropology, you get to know and work with your professor from Day 1.

-Meet our Anthropology Faculty
+Meet Our Faculty